Shivam-Sonawane/Cosmos_trial_demo/README.md

-THis code and dataset is for Trail project experiment purpose.
+This code and dataset is for Trail project experiment purpose.